Computational-Cognitive-Musicology-Lab/sungdrum/Representations.md

 I recommend avoiding uses of punctuation for acronyms or abbreviations.

 + Acronyms should simply appear as capital letters, with no periods.
-Each capital letter is equivalent to a word, and they should be connected by `~` because they act like mutli-word units.
+Each capital letter is equivalent to a word, and they should be connected by `~` because they act like multi-word units.
   + `A~K~A`
 + Abbreviations should be spelled out:
   + `et cetera` instead of "etc."